Social work management: Theoretical Foundations

 The theoretical foundations of social work management are rooted in social work theories and principles as well as management studies.
 These theories help us understand how people act and how social and economic factors affect that behaviour.
 Theories like systems theory, psychodynamic theory, and human behaviour in the social environment theory are used to guide the way social work management is done.
 Understanding the theories behind social work management is important for making good decisions in the field that are socially sustainable.

-Social Work management is an interdisciplinary and transdisciplinary subject that is marked by it hybrid function (see figure 1), including other academic disciplines such as business and economics, public management, social sciences, humanities, sustainability sciences, cultural studies, political sciences, law studies, etc.
+Social Work management is an interdisciplinary and transdisciplinary subject that is marked by its hybrid function (see figure 1), including other academic disciplines such as business and economics, public management, social sciences, humanities, sustainability sciences, cultural studies, political sciences, law studies, etc.

 Principles

 Some principles of social work management are also included in national quality standards (e.g. NASW Standards for Social Work Case Management).

 Methods of Teaching and Learning

 Despite the fact that there is already a vast amount of literature available about management education and learning as well as social work education, the development of social work management education as a specific academic sub-discipline is still in progress and under discussion.